AURORA VILLAGE CENTER

 Shopping centers in the AURORA VILLAGE trade area included NORTHGATE CENTER (1950) {4.6 miles south, in King County (Seattle)}, AURORA SQUARE (1967) {2.2 miles southwest, in King County (Shoreline)} and ALDERWOOD MALL (1979) {4.7 miles northeast, in Snohomish County (Lynnwood)}.

 The revitalized AURORA VILLAGE MALL encompassed approximately 510,000 leasable square feet and housed sixty stores and services.
 It was acquired by the Kirkland, Washington-based Northwest Building Corporation in 1987.
-Renovation plans were announced that never saw fruition and the mall was re-sold in 1989.
-The buyer was the Portland-based Pan Pacific Development Corporation.
+Renovation plans were announced that would never come to fruition. \\

+The mall was re-sold in 1989, with the buyer being the Portland-based Pan Pacific Development Corporation.
 By this time, the complex was in a downward spiral.
-Pan Pacific planned another renovation.
-AURORA VILLAGE MALL would be demolished, leaving its two anchors standing.
+Pan Pacific planned a renovation, whereby the moribund mall would be demolished, leaving its two anchors standing.
 These would be worked into a new 777,000 square foot shopping mall with two levels of retail, a food court, multiplex cinema and over 140 stores and services.

 A 370,000 square foot power center, known as AURORA VILLAGE CENTER, was built.
 Its 1-level (156,000 square foot) Costco welcomed first patrons on June 30, 1994.
 Stores and services included Petco, Office Max, Big 5 Sporting Goods (a former mall tenant), and 1-level (130,000 square foot) Home Depot.
 The shopping center site became part of the newly-incorporated city of Shoreline in August 1995.